Multithreading in Java with Example Program

 Thread-based Multitasking (Multithreading)

 A thread is a separate path of execution of code for each task within a program.
-In thread-based multitasking, a program uses multiple threads to perform one or more tasks at the same time by a processor.
+In thread-based multitasking (also known as multithreading), a program uses multiple threads to perform one or more tasks at the same time by a processor.

-That is, thread-based multitasking feature allows you to execute several parts of the same program at once.
-Each thread has a different path of execution.
+This feature allows you to execute several parts of the same program at once because each thread in a multithreaded program has a different path of execution.
+This means that each thread can perform its task independently, without having to wait for other threads to complete their tasks.

 Realtime Example of Multithreading in Java